salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 -- Clip: Maxwell's skepticism - "Initial Skepticism"

 It's a classic trope.
 The inventor is skeptical of their own invention.
 It's a way to show that they are a rational person, just like you.
 They are just as surprised as you are that this thing works.
-More importantly, Maxwell is giving us permission to supend our skepticism, because somebody he's already done it for us.
+More importantly, Maxwell is giving us permission to supend our skepticism, because he's already done it for us.

--- Clip: Maxwell's revelation - "The 'It Works!'
+-- Clip: "The 'It Works!'
 Revelation"

 Maxwell only tests his device in private, or in front of their own hand-picked audience.
 And in Maxwell’s case, that audience includes… his pastor.
-A trusted figure, sure, but not exactly the IEEE.
+A figure that he hopes will inspire trust and confidence.

 -- Clip: "Grand Visions of the Future"